gtournie/babel-plugin-transform-jsx-classnames/README.md

 ## Usage

-Allow you to write jsx classNames in a simpler way, without having to worry about importing a helper (like [classnames](https://www.npmjs.com/package/classnames)). `className` or `styleName` attributes take any number of arguments which can be a string, an array or an object (if the value associated with a given key is falsy, that key won't be included in the output).
+Allow you to write jsx classNames in a simpler way, without having to worry about importing a helper (like [clsx](https://www.npmjs.com/package/clsx) or [classnames](https://www.npmjs.com/package/classnames)). `className` or `styleName` attributes take any number of arguments which can be a string, an array or an object (if the value associated with a given key is falsy, that key won't be included in the output).
 [See examples](#examples)

 ## Install